Eliyas0007/MovingMNIST-Generator/README.md

 ## Supported Features

+- Customizable size of the dataset
+- Random positions of digits
+- Zoom-in or zoom-out the digit when it is moving
 - Circular movement
 - Speed acceleration
 - Customizable image size
 - Linear movement with constant velocity
-- Up to 3 digit movement
+- Up to 2 digit movement

 ## Tested Environment